 The Trust's assets that are exposed to credit risk consist primarily of cash and cash equivalents, and investments in Treasury bills.
 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Trust has never experienced any losses related to these balances.
-Amounts on deposit in excess of federally insured limits at December 31, 2021 and 2020 approximated \$90,700,000 and \$89,000, respectively.
+Amounts on deposit in excess of federally insured limits at December 31, 2022 and 2021 approximated \$133,900,000 and \$90,700,000, respectively.

-Pursuant to a Bankruptcy Court approved investment policy for the Trust, the Trust invests a majority of its assets in U.S. Treasury bills which generate interest income.
+Pursuant to a Bankruptcy Court approved investment policy for the Trust, the Trust invests a majority of its assets in Money Market Accounts which generate interest income.
 The amount of interest income to be earned by the Trust will be subject to fluctuations of yield based upon market conditions.